mithi/react-philosophies/README.md

 1. **If you think it’s slow, prove it with a benchmark.** _"In the face of ambiguity, refuse the temptation to guess."_ The profiler of [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) (Chrome extension) is your friend!
 2. Use `useMemo` mostly just for expensive calculations
-3. Use `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly primitive types
+3. If you're going to use `React.memo`, `useMemo`, and `useCallback` for reducing re-renders, they shouldn't have many dependencies and the dependencies should be mostly primitive types.
-4. Make sure your `React.memo`, `useCallback` or `useMemo` is doing what you think it's doing (is it really preventing rerendering?)
+4. Make sure your `React.memo`, `useCallback` or `useMemo` is doing what you think it's doing (is it really preventing rerendering?
+Can you demonstrate empirically that using them on your case has significant performance gains?)
 5. Stop punching yourself every time you blink (fix slow renders before fixing rerenders)
 6. Putting your state as close as possible to where it's being used will not only make your code so much easier to read but It would also make your app faster (state colocation)
 7. `Context` should be logically separated, do not add to many values in one context provider.
 If any of the values of your context changes, all components consuming that context also rerenders even if those components don't use the specific value that was actually changed.